-Sharing how to make lavender sachets without sewing.
-Turns out sachets are not only fun to say they are easy to make too! lol.
-I love a simple no sew project and you know I love to pull out my glue gun!
-For these sachets, sometimes referred to as lavender bags, I bought pre-bagged lavender from Amazon and just gave them a new look using canvas, hemp twine and a lavender stamp.
+For these sachets, sometimes referred to as lavender bags, I bought pre-bagged dry lavender from Amazon and just gave them a new look using canvas, hemp twine, and a lavender stamp.
 Other than the fabric, all supplies were bought from Amazon and at my front door in no time!
 These fabric sachets make great gifts and best of all – no sewing machine is required!

-- Place the finished sachet in a lingerie drawer or linen closet to add a fresh scent to your clothes.
+- Place the finished sachet in a lingerie drawer or linen closet to add a fresh scent to your clothes and linens.

-- Place inside shoes that need a little freshening up.
+- Place inside shoes (or a sock drawer) that need a little freshening up.

-- Hang in your closet to enjoy a lavender scent each time you open the door.
+- Hang these simple lavender sachets in your closet to enjoy a lavender smell each time you open the door.

-- Slide under your pillow for a better nights sleep.
+- Slide a homemade lavender sachet under your pillow for a better night’s sleep.

-- Toss in your dryer with your laundry.
+- Toss it in your dryer with your laundry.

 Note: Lavender sachets can be used as a natural alternative to mothballs.